industrial-asset-hub/asset-link-sdk/docs/overview.md

 Currently, one interface is supported:

 **Discovery Interface** (allows device discoveries and consists of three functions):

-1. `Discover`: Performs a device scan and returns/publishes all the devices found.
+1. `Discover`: This interface handles device discovery requests when requested by Common Device Management (CDM) like Industrial Asset Hub (IAH) and its gateway.
+It ensures only one discovery job runs at a time, retrieves option and filter settings from the provided configuration, performs device discovery logic, and publishes discovered devices using the provided data publisher.

-2. `GetSupportedFilters`: Returns a list of supported filters for the discovery.
+2. `GetSupportedFilters`: This interface returns a list of supported discovery options, describing which configuration options can be used during device discovery.
+**Example:**
+- `interface to scan`, `timeout`

-3. `GetSupportedOptions`: Returns a list of supported options for the discovery.
+3. `GetSupportedOptions`: This interface returns a list of supported discovery filters, describing which filter criteria can be applied to limit or customize the discovery process.
+**Example:**
+- `IP`, `MAC`, `device type`

 Once the interfaces are implemented, the specific Asset Link uses the `assetLinkBuilder` to construct a `AssetLink` with the implemented features.